-The release of .NET 5 gives us an updated version of Windows Presentation Foundation (WPF).
-Unlike Web Forms or the Windows Communication Foundation (WCF), Microsoft brought this .NET Framework technology into .NET 5+, giving it a new life.
+The release of .NET 5 gave us an updated version of Windows Presentation Foundation (WPF).
+Unlike Web Forms or the Windows Communication Foundation (WCF), Microsoft brought this .NET Framework technology into .NET5+ (.NET 5 to .NET 8), giving it a new life.

 In this article, learn: